ordinaryexperts/terraform-aws-static-website-with-cicd/README.md

 ## License

-    Apache 2 Licensed.
+    MIT License.
 See LICENSE for full details.